 Because the Company has the Mexican peso (MXN) as the functional currency and maintains obligations in USD, it is exposed to foreign exchange risk.
-Therefore, it has designated forward contracts as accounting hedges, where the hedged item is represented by obligations in USD and by the exchange fluctuation of the bond; the conditions of the derivative financial instruments and the considerations of their valuation as hedging instruments are mentioned below:
+Therefore, in December 2019, it designated forward contracts as accounting hedges, where the hedged item is represented by obligations in USD and by the exchange fluctuation of the bond; the conditions of the derivative financial instruments and the considerations of their valuation as hedging instruments are mentioned below:

-Characteristics 2019 2018
+Characteristics 2019

-Currency USD USD
+Currency USD

-Total notional US\$15,900 US\$93,868
+Total notional US\$15,900

 19.6560

-Average strike MXN/USD 20.54 MXN/USD
+Average strike MXN/USD

-Maturity May 12, 2020 Jan-July 2019
+Maturity May 12, 2020

-Forward's book value \$(6,535) \$(39,258)
+Forward's book value \$(6,535)

 Change in the fair value of the forwards

-to measure ineffectiveness \$(6,535) \$(39,258)
+to measure ineffectiveness \$(6,535)

-Reclassification from OCI to income \$4,043 \$ 4,316
+Reclassification from OCI to income \$4,043

-Recognized in OCI net of reclassifications \$2,492 \$35,762
+Balance recognized in OCI net of reclassifications \$2,492

-Ineffectiveness recognized in income - -
+Ineffectiveness recognized in income

-Change in the fair value of the hedged item to measure
+Change in the fair value of the hedged item to measure ineffectiveness \$6,535

-ineffectiveness \$6,535 \$39,258

-Change in the fair value FDI vs 2018 \$32,723 -
+Change in the fair value FDI vs 2018 \$32,723

 In measuring the effectiveness of these hedges, the Company determined that they are highly effective because the changes in the fair value and cash flows of each hedged item are offset within the range of effectiveness established by management.
-The prospective effectiveness test for the USD / MXN exchange rate ratio resulted in 100%, confirming that there is an economic relationship between the hedging instruments and the instruments hedged.
+The prospective effectiveness test for the USD / MXN exchange rate ratio resulted in 100% for 2019, confirming that there is an economic relationship between the hedging instruments and the instruments hedged.
 In addition, both the credit profile of the Company and the counterparty are good and are not expected to change in the medium term; therefore, the credit risk component is not considered to dominate the hedging relationship.
 The method that was used to evaluate the effectiveness is through a qualitative evaluation comparing the critical terms between the hedging instrument and the hedged instrument.

-According to the notional amounts described and the way in which the flows of the derivatives are exchanged, the average hedging ratio for the USD / MXN exchange rate is 100% for USD obligations in 2019 and 46% for 2018.
+According to the notional amounts described and the way in which the flows of the derivatives are exchanged, the average hedging ratio for the USD / MXN exchange rate is 100% for 2019.
 If necessary, a rebalancing will be performed to maintain this relationship for the strategy.

 The source of ineffectiveness can be mainly caused by the difference in the settlement date of the hedging instruments and the hedged items, and that the budget becomes less than the hedging instruments.
-For the year ended December 31, 2019 and 2018, no ineffectiveness was recognized in gain or loss.
+For the year ended December 31, 2019, no ineffectiveness was recognized in gain or loss.